9 Hypothesis Testing

 metal | Deftones | Ohms | 0 | not popular |

-Observe in the popular_or_not
+Observe in Table 9.4 that the popular_or_not

 column how the popular